cityofasheville/bedrock2/docs/deploy-notes.md

 Create a file `make_variables` based on `make_variables.sample`.
 Change INSTANCE to a unique name for your instance, and set the region and account info.

-The variable build_mode can be set to "std" if deploying from Linux or "sam" to use a container.
+The variable ```build_mode``` can be set to "std" if deploying from Linux or the Docker image.
+Use "sam" to use AWS SAM.
 This is needed for two Python Lambdas that need Linux native compilation targets for encryption used by the paramiko package.
+Set ```architecture``` to 'arm64' or 'x86_64' based on your local computer architecture.
+This will determine which architecture the Lambdas and Lambda Layers will use.
+The only place this really matters is in the Lambda Layer packages_py, which uses binary packages for cryptography.

 Everywhere below you can use ```apply-y``` instead of ```apply``` to avoid having to reply 'yes' to each step.